apify/actor-whitepaper/README.md

 Actors are programs running in Docker containers in the cloud.
 They take input, perform an action and generate an output.

-Note that actors are only loosely related to the [Actor model](https://en.wikipedia.org/wiki/Actor_model) from computer science.
-There are some differences.
-You have been warned.
+While actors are currently only running on Apify, it is our intention to make it an open standard, a new standard way to build software automation tools.

 ## Philosophy

-Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)**, arguably one of the most important software engineering paradigms that ushered the computer and internet revolution:
+Actors are inspired by the **[UNIX philosophy](https://en.wikipedia.org/wiki/Unix_philosophy)**:

 1. **Make each program do one thing well**.
 To do a new job, build afresh rather than complicate old programs by adding new “features”.
 2. Expect the **output of every program to become the input to another**, as yet unknown, program.
 Don’t clutter output with extraneous information.
 Avoid stringently columnar or binary input formats.
 Don’t insist on interactive input.
 3. Design and build software, even operating systems, to be **tried early**, ideally within weeks.
 Don’t hesitate to throw away the clumsy parts and rebuild them.
 4. **Use tools in preference to unskilled help** to lighten a programming task, even if you have to detour to build the tools and expect to throw some of them out after you’ve finished using them.

+The UNIX philosophy arguably one of the most important software engineering paradigms that ushered the computer and internet revolution.
+By decomposing complex system into smaller parts, it became possible to focus on a smaller part, and easily combine those into higher much more complex system.

+The idea of actors is to bring those ideas into the age of cloud software.
 Each actor should do just one thing and do it well.
 For complicated scenarios, combine multiple actors rather than building a large monolith that is hard to maintain.

 ### UNIX program vs. Apify actor